Daniel-Chin/WhereDitGo/readme.md

 The Python backend API provides the following methods:
 (Note that modify = `delete`+`add`; delete = `delete`+`save`)
+(Benefit: so that `modify` is "atomic" in terms of persistent storage)

 #### `getAll`
 Responds with the entire database.